The First 30 Minutes: Immediate Steps After Losing a Filling or Crown

 Ready when you are.
 Our team at Infinite Dental Wellness makes scheduling a breeze and welcomes new patients for cleanings, cosmetic care, or dental emergencies.

-The treatment for a lost filling in Glendale, CA, usually involves placing a new one.- Assessment: We will check for any new decay and ensure the tooth is structurally sound.
+- Assessment: We will check for any new decay and ensure the tooth is structurally sound.

 - Cleaning: The area will be numbed, and any remaining old filling material and new decay will be removed.
 The tooth is then thoroughly cleaned.